0xj4an-Work/self-discord-verification/README.md

   - Configured for **staging / mock passports** with OFAC enabled and a minimum age requirement.
   - Exposes:
     - `POST /api/verify` – main verification endpoint (called by the Self app).
-    - `GET /debug/last-result` – returns the last verification result (for debugging).

 - **Discord bot**
   - Listens for `/verify` in your Discord server.